ARTS VSP BY THE NUMBERS

 While Metro Vancouver has shaped the experiences of Asian Canadians, Asian Canadian people have also shaped and made the city itself.
 This course explores the role of Asian Canadian histories in Vancouver, what they reveal about the city, and why it matters.
 We will explore diverse stories from a number of Asian communities in Metro Vancouver, considering what they tell us about Canadian multiculturalism, colonialism on unceded Indigenous lands, and the extraordinary diversity within the categories of “Asian” or “Asian Canadian.”
 We will also focus on how these histories are told in public today, immersing ourselves in local museums, walking tours, podcasts, archives, film, and media.
 As we will learn, history is so much more than just facts about what happened; it is a way of exploring the city and understanding the importance of Asian Canadian people here, past and present.

-The History and Future of the English Language (Department of English Language and Literatures)
+History of the English Language (Department of English)

 Course Format